harshkoli1255/Weatherwise/README.md

 ```

 **On Windows:**
-The recommended way is using the official installers or a package manager like [Chocolatey](https://chocolatey.org/).
+The most straightforward method is using the official installers:
 1. Download and run the **"LTS"** installer for [**Node.js**](https://nodejs.org/en/download/).
 2. Download and run the installer for [**Git**](https://git-scm.com/download/win).
-*Alternatively, using Chocolatey:*
+*Alternatively, using the [Chocolatey](https://chocolatey.org/) package manager:*
 ```powershell
 # Install Chocolatey if you don't have it
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))